-If the will is declared invalid, the estate will be distributed under the Distribution Act.
+The estate will be distributed under the Distribution Act if the will is declared invalid.
 It will be as if the testator died without a will.

-Yes, as long as your will complies with all the criteria, it is valid.
+Yes, as long as your will complies with all the criteria and formality, it is valid.
 However, you risk having your will invalidated on any small oversight or misstep.
 Depending on the size of your estate and the number of beneficiaries, it can be complicated.
 You don’t want to risk ambiguities or forget about something or someone important.

 Drawing up a valid will might be one of the most significant things you do in your lifetime.
 People often ask when they should draw up a will.

-The answer: As soon as you have children or assets, you should consider drawing up a will to express your wishes for what must happen upon your death.
+The answer: As soon as you are married and have children or assets, you should consider drawing up a will to express your wishes for what must happen upon your death.

 If you want to be sure that your will is valid and transparent and that your wishes are correctly executed after your death, you should consult a lawyer for advice and guidance on drawing up a valid will.